TimA314/JiyouJS/README.md

-Attempting to create a Nostr Client using React.js and MaterialUI
+A Nostr Client built using React.js and MaterialUI